+Club (Tier 3)

+Regional Qualifier meet

-Tier 3 All swimmers, with a focus on new and novice swimmers.
+All swimmers, with a

+focus on new and novice

+swimmers.
 All ages.

+Club (Tier 2)

+National Qualifier meet

-Tier 2 Club and competitive swimmers.
+Club and competitive

+swimmers.

 All ages.

-Tier 1

-Competitive
+SW (Tier 1)

+National Qualifier meet

-swimmers.
+Competitive swimmers.

 12 years and over.